Advanced 12 Lead EKG

 This program is not currently approved for AAPA Category 1 Credit CME.

 This item is not eligible for technology add-ons.
 Tech Add-On Packages can be found at builder.CME4LIFE.com.

-*Returns will not be accepted for any CME4LIFE “Tech Add-On” items including: Gift Cards, Apple iPad, Apple Watch 2, or Microsoft Surface Pro.
+*Returns and refunds will not be accepted for any orders that include a “Tech Add-On” items including: Gift Cards, Apple iPad, Apple Watch 2, or Microsoft Surface Pro.